LuCeHe/covid19_resonances/README.md

 to which freq in the X-ray range it moves the most, maybe it's not necessary to have a resonance, and just an excitation that is high enough to deform the protein in such a way that it stops being functional.
 What is convenient of X-rays is that (1) hospitals have already the machines, and (2) the body is mostly transparent to it, apart from bones, so you can access all of its interior from the exterior.
+Similar reasoning would go for ultrasound in the 10-100 MHz

 1. Dumb me thought scipy.integrate.odeint would be good enough, but it is extremely slow for a system of 7500 eqs (the spike has 2500 atoms, each with 3 space coords).
 I'm planning to use this DL to approximate the system dynamic